Well, I’ve hammered this point home once…

 This pin failed not because it formed at the wrong technical level or didn’t have the right features.
 It failed because it formed by the banks taking profits off their trades – sell trades in this case.

-Put yourself in the same situation… what would YOU do if price suddenly tanked, tripling your current profit?
+Put yourself in their shoes… what would YOU do if price nosedived, and you suddenly found yourself swimming in profits?

-A picture-perfect bullish pin bar right at a powerful support level.
+You’ve got yourself a stunning bullish pin bar sitting pretty at a rock-solid support level.

-So, now you know why it’s so important to determine what’s causes a pin bar to form, let me show a couple of ways you can figure out why they’ve formed yourself.
+So, now that you’ve got the scoop on why it’s important to suss out what causes a pin bar to form, let me show you a couple of tricks to figure it out on your own.

 How To Figure Out Why A Pin Bar Has Formed – 2 Easy Ways

-Figuring out why a pin bar has formed isn’t easy, and really, not something I can explain in just one article – or even a few for that matter.
+Getting to the bottom of why a pin bar has formed ain’t exactly a walk in the park.
+And to be honest, it’s not something I can spill the beans on in just one article – or even a handful for that matter.

-I do know a couple of simple guidelines you can follow to avoid most of the low probability pin bars (profit-taking pins) and instead trade more of the high probability pins – pins that created by the banks placing trades.
+I do have a couple of nifty rules of thumb you can stick to, to dodge most of the dicey pin bars (the profit-taking pins) and instead find and trade more of the surefire pins – the ones created by the banks placing significant trading positions.